mmanjra/Honours-Research-Project-/README.md

 # Dataset
 The dataset consists of 2 folders.
-Images of humans can be found in the [test folder] (https://github.com/mmanjra/Honours-Research-Project-/tree/main/test) Images of non-humans can be found in the [non humans folder] (https://github.com/mmanjra/Honours-Research-Project-/tree/main/nonhumans)
+Images of humans can be found in the test folder (https://github.com/mmanjra/Honours-Research-Project-/tree/main/test) Images of non-humans can be found in the nonhumans folder (https://github.com/mmanjra/Honours-Research-Project-/tree/main/nonhumans)

 # Poacher Detection